SupTechRM/SupTechRM/README.md

 - :smiley:	A Student

-- 📈 Built github-readme-stats, verlyjs and more, **50m+** hits • **31K** stars on GitHub
+- :robot:	 Built Seven.
+An AI, The real Jarvis.

-- ❤️ I love writing TypeScript, and building fun experiments on type-level
+- ❤️ I love building products, and solving problems, and writing code.

-- 💬 Ask me about anything [here](https://github.com/anuraghazra/anuraghazra/issues)
+- 💬 Ask me about anything [here](https://github.com/SupTechRM/SupTechRM/issues)

 **Languages and Tools:**